inht/inht/README.md

 ### Who am I?
 I am Tinh.
 A self-taught graphic designer and frontend developer.
-I started learning my first languages (HTML & CSS) 6 years old.
+I started learning my first languages (HTML & CSS) when I was around 11 years old.
 Ever since then, I have grown a passion for computer programming.
 I have not learned all that I can, but I will keep working hard to do my best in each language I currently have knowledge of.
 Not only did I want to just code, I also wanted know how to create anything graphical, for my projects.

 ### Previous Projects
 - KiloV2 (Hypixel Lobby Spammer)